AsjidAle/Ecommerce-Site-with-Aritifical-Intelligence/README.md

 Tools and Lanuages Using:_
 ▶️▶️ Languages:_ HTML, CSS, JS, PHP
 ▶️▶️ Bacnkend Framework:_ Laravel for Backend
-▶️▶️ Frontend Framework:_ Bootstrap for frontend along custom css
+▶️▶️ Frontend Framework:_ Bootstrap for frontend

 T️echiniques used:_
 ▶️▶️ AJAX
+▶️▶️